 As digital media and technologies transform the study of the humanities around the world, this volume provides the first hemispheric view of the practice of digital humanities in the Spanish- and Portuguese-speaking Americas.
 These essays examine how participation and research in new media have helped configure identities and collectivities in the region.

 Featuring case studies from throughout Latin America, including the United States Latinx community, contributors analyze documentary films, television series, and social media to show how digital technologies create hybrid virtual spaces and facilitate connections across borders.
 They investigate how Latinx bloggers and online activists navigate governmental restrictions in order to connect with the global online community.
 These essays also incorporate perspectives of race, gender, and class that challenge the assumption that technology is a democratizing force.

 Digital Humanities in Latin America illuminates the cultural, political, and social implications of the ways Latinx communities engage with new technologies.
 In doing so, it connects digital humanities research taking place in Latin America with that of the Anglophone world.

-Héctor Fernández L’Hoeste is professor of world languages and cultures at Georgia State University.
+Héctor Fernández L’Hoeste is professor of world languages and Latin American cultures at Georgia State University’s World Languages and Cultures Department.
 He is the author of Lalo Alcaraz: Political Cartooning in the Latino Community.
 Juan Carlos Rodríguez, associate professor of Spanish at the Georgia Institute of Technology, is coeditor of New Documentaries in Latin America.